-101. The communicant further alleges that, contrary to the requirements of article 6, paragraph 9 of the Convention, the public was not properly informed about the decision to permit the activity in question after it had been taken.

-102. The Party concerned submits that the full text of the decision was published on the website of the Legal Department of the Ministry for the Environment and Housing of Catalonia "immediately after 14 June 2010".75

-103. The Committee notes that it is common ground between the parties that the text of the decision was published only on the website of the Ministry.76 The Committee has concluded in its previous findings that to be in compliance with article 6, paragraph 9 of the Convention, the Parties should establish, in their legislation, a clear requirement to inform the public of when the decision is taken, including a reasonable time period (deadline) for providing this information "promptly" and "in accordance with the appropriate procedures", in particular bearing in mind the relevant time frames for initiating review procedures under article 9, paragraph 2.77 The Convention leaves the Parties some discretion in designing "appropriate procedures" for informing the public under article 6, paragraph 9 about the decision once it has been taken.
-However, these procedures must ensure that information about the decision taken is communicated to the public in an effective way.
-In this regard, the Committee notes with approval paragraph 137 of the Maastricht Recommendations on Promoting Effective Public Participation in Decision-making in Environmental Matters which recommends that:
+- 101. The communicant further alleges that, contrary to the requirements of article 6, paragraph 9, of the Convention, the public was not properly informed about the decision to permit the activity in question after it had been taken. - 102.
+The Party concerned submits that the full text of the decision was published on the website of the Legal Department of the Ministry of Environment and Housing of Catalonia "immediately after 14 June 2010".82 - 103.
+The Committee notes that it is common ground between the parties that the text of the decision was published only on the website of the Ministry.83 The Committee has concluded in its previous findings that to be in compliance with article 6, paragraph 9, of the Convention, the Parties should establish, in their legislation, a clear requirement to inform the public of when the decision is taken, including a reasonable time period (deadline) for providing this information "promptly" and "in accordance with the appropriate procedures", in particular bearing in mind the relevant time frames for initiating